exasol/release-droid/doc/design.md

 #### Prepare Checksum
 `dsn~prepare-checksum~1`

-RR prepares a checksum for each deliverable and store it in the GitHub artifactory.
+RD prepares a checksum for each deliverable and store it in the GitHub artifactory.
-RR uses `prepare_original_checksum.yml` workflow for it.
+RD uses `prepare_original_checksum.yml` workflow for it.

 Rationale:

-RR verifies that the build is green and stores a checksum file to avoid running tests again in case the release was not finished.
+RD verifies that the build is green and stores a checksum file to avoid running tests again in case the release was not finished.

 Covers: